Islamic Centre (Maldives): History

+Architecture

 The Islamic Centre acts as a major tourist attraction in Malé, in part due to its location near the main jetty of Malé and the mosque's architecture.
 The mosque's golden dome is evident on the skyline of Malé and is highly visible.
 The mosque's interior walls are decorated with woodcarvings and Arabic calligraphy.
-The centre's Grand Friday Mosque, Masjid al-Sultan Muhammad Thakurufaanu al-Auzam, was the largest mosque in the Maldives, until the opening of the King Salman Mosque in 2022, that accommodates 10,000 worshippers.
+The centre's Grand Friday Mosque, Masjid as-Sultan Muhammad Thakurufaanu al-Auzam, was the largest mosque in the Maldives, until the opening of the King Salman Mosque in 2022, that accommodates 10,000 worshippers.